swe.: Blomkålsvamp | nor.: Blomkålsopp | fin.: Kurttusieni | dt.: Krause Glucke, Fette Henne

 Cauliflower mushrooms can be found all over the northern hemisphere and in Europe reaching as far North as the southern coastal regions of Scandinavia, especially Sweden.

 The raw meat is somewhat gristly, the smell aromatic and the texture slightly rubbery.
 When prepared, couliflower mushrooms are firm to the bite and tasty.
-The taste can be compared to that of the edible morel.
+Some compare the taste even to that of the common morel.
 Even when cut, it can be kept fresh in the refrigerator for a week or more, but it can also be used in a dried form for sauces.

 Sparassisa crispa makes a great contribution to different soups and can be used as noodle substitute along with different sauces.
 They are also very popular fried and often mixed with egg.
 A good addition are also vegetables like eggplant, sorrel, carrots, celery, onions and different herbs such as parsley, thyme and basil.